 Lexington, KY 40504

-Phone: 888.423.3131, +1.859.219.3580
+Phone: 888.423.3131 or +1.859.219.3580

-This policy is intended to apply to ICF staff, the ICF Board and its executive, members of the International Coach Federation, and academic personnel or external vendors who wish to utilize ICF resources to engage in research on any aspect of coaching.
+This policy is intended to apply to ICF staff, the ICF Board and its executive, members of the International Coaching Federation, and academic personnel or external vendors who wish to utilize ICF resources to engage in research on any aspect of coaching.

 Not all information about coaching can be categorized as research.
 ICF’s working definition of research is: Research (including evaluation) is defined as any activity that involves the collection, collation, review or evaluation of data or information for the purpose of describing, maintaining or modifying activities, practices, interventions, or treatments.
 Research may involve the manipulation of variables or environmental factors whereas evaluation more typically involves the review of information for the purpose of providing feedback about the function, productivity or efficacy of an activity.
 Evaluation includes but is not limited to activities including needs assessments, process assessment, outcome studies, impact analysis, cost-benefit analysis and meta-analysis.